projectinnovatenewark/csx2/projects/motion.md

             msg['From'] = email
             msg['To'] = sms_gateway

-            msg['Subject'] = "Fam Cam Alert!\n" # "/n" is used to indicate a new line should be used for the next output body = f"Motion has been detected at {timaestamp}!\n"
+            msg['Subject'] = "FamCam Alert!\n" # "/n" is used to indicate a new line should be used for the next output body = f"Motion has been detected at {timaestamp}!\n"

 7. Lastly, we want to attach the body to the message as plaintext using ".attach()" and use the ".as_string()" function to assure the message is read as a string.
 This will be stored in the variable "sms".
 Then we send the text and quit out of the server.
 The complete function now looks like the below: